 The Summer Computing Academy held by Texas A&M High Performance Research Computing seeks to enable aspiring computer scientists, developers, and engineers in their pursuit of computing fields.
-The academy will host four week long (five day) computing programs at Texas A&M University campus.
-Participants will arrive in the morning each day before the start of the program and will leave each day after the activities for that day are completed.
-By combining exceptional Texas A&M University facilities with the versatile Raspberry Pi and over 100 years of combined computing experience between camp coordinators, we hope to inspire attendees to succeed within code-related fields.
+The academy will host virtual computing programs at Texas A&M University campus.
+We hope to inspire attendees to succeed within code-related fields.
 Attendees of the Summer Computing Academy will also be able to experience Texas A&M University with commentary and guidance from our academy coordinators.

 - Application Site: Apply Here!

-- Fees: This year, there are 0 camp fees.
+- Fees: Thanks to support from our generous sponsors, we are able to offer these camps at no cost to campers.
+This year, there are no camp fees.
 Spaces are limited so apply now!

 - Sponsorship Opportunities are available.

 If you are under the age of 18, a consent form signed by a parent or legal guardian will be REQUIRED for your participation in the Summer Computing Academy.

 - Daily activities geared towards enhancing problem-solving and debugging skills in Python.

 - A virtual tour of campus, with spots relevant to Texas A&M history and culture.